cristuballa/asp.net-mvc-with-repository-pattern-/README.md

           numberTexts.Append( thousandscount + " THOUSAND");

     e.
 That's why we need to convert the digit 5 by calling the same method and passing 5 as parameter.
-This time it will fall under (number > 0 && number < 10) and will return and string "FIVE"
+This time it will fall under (number > 0 && number < 10) and will return a string which is "FIVE"

           numberTexts.Append(ConvertNumberToWord(thousandscount) + " THOUSAND");  //result string "FIVE THOUSAND"

     d.
-Here, number = 5858 but we already convert 5000 to string so we nee to eliminate 5000 so that the result will be 858 using the following code
+Here, number = 5858, but we already converted 5000 to string, so we need to eliminate 5000 so that the result will be 858 by using the following code

        number -= hundredscount * 1000; // result is 858 then execute the same process for the hundreds, tens, ones

-3. Lastly, the code will have the same process for the place value trillions,billions, millions,hundreds, tens, teens and ones as shown below
+3. Lastly, the code will have the same process for the place value trillions,billions, millions,hundreds, tens, teens and ones as shown below.

+        if (number >= 1000000)
+                    {
+                        ulong hundredscount = (number - (number % 1000000)) / 1000000;
+                        numberTexts.Append(ConvertNumberToWord(hundredscount) + " MILLION");
+                        number -= hundredscount * 1000000;
+                    }

         if (number >= 1000)
                     {
                         ulong hundredscount = (number - (number % 1000)) / 1000;
-                        numberTexts.Append(ConvertNumberToWord(hundredscount) + " THOuSAND");
+                        numberTexts.Append(ConvertNumberToWord(hundredscount) + " THOUSAND");
                         number -= hundredscount * 1000;
                     }